top of page

 A Green Corridor in the Desert

 At first glance, the wash leading to Red Hill Vista looks improbably lush, but this green corridor is no accident.
 A desert wash is a natural water-harvesting system.
-During rainy events, storm runoff funnels down these canyons, briefly turning the wash into a stream.
-The deep, sandy, and gravelly soil allows water to filter downward through the soil profile rather than evaporating.
+During rain events, storm runoff funnels down these canyons, briefly turning the wash into a stream.
+The deep, sandy, and gravelly soil allows water to filter downward rather than evaporate.
 Beneath the surface, moisture can linger for days if not weeks.

 Ground Cover and Low Shrubs